Keyboard shortcuts

 Press Esc to hide this help

-Tutorial: Node.js npm Package
+Node.js npm Package

 Prerequisites

-• Rust toolchain (stable channel)
+• Rust toolchain (stable channel).

-• Node.js 16+ and npm
+• Node.js 16 or later and npm.

-• WeaveFFI CLI installed (cargo install weaveffi-cli)
+• WeaveFFI CLI (cargo install weaveffi-cli).

-version: "0.1.0"
+version: "0.3.0"

 modules: